 Please consult the official curriculum for further information.

-Prerequisites : Ph.D. applicants must hold an MSc in economics or closely related subjects.
-Depending on their academic background, these applicants may be asked to follow additional courses as to meet the prerequisites.
+Prerequisites: Ph.D. applicants must hold an MSc in Economics or closely related subject.
+Depending on their academic background, these applicants may be asked to follow additional courses to meet the prerequisites.
 Knowledge of French is not an admission requirement.